 How has being a career mentor affected you?

-Clarence Martin, President, Eypex, 10-Year Mentoring Anniversary: “I tell people, you might think that you’re tired and working hard.
+Clarence Martin, Former President, Eypex, 10-Year Mentoring Anniversary: “I tell people, you might think that you’re tired and working hard.
 Do I have the energy to help these kids?
 When you get that look, the moment a kid understands that this guy really cares about my future, that he really wants to help me, that makes all the difference.
 That excitement, that energy – you come in tired, but you leave energized.
 You think your job is to pour into these students, but what you don’t realize is that they pour into you.”

 Brenda Lever, Director of Provider Network Management, Blue Cross Complete of Michigan, 5-Year Mentoring Anniversary: “It has been so fulfilling to me to be able to share my experiences and see that it matters and that students are taking the information I’ve shared with them and doing something positive with it.
 It has been a blessing and a wonderful experience.
 It has really enriched my life.”